nd7141/bgnn/README.md

 make install
 ```
 ---
-Next we need to install proper version of [PyTorch](https://pytorch.org/) and [DGL](https://www.dgl.ai/), depending on the cuda version of your machine.
+Next we need to install a proper version of [PyTorch](https://pytorch.org/) and [DGL](https://www.dgl.ai/), depending on the cuda version of your machine.
 We strongly encourage to use GPU-supported versions of DGL (the speed up in training can be 100x).

 First, determine your cuda version with `nvcc --version`.